gfonteno/oci/oci-visualizer-path-analyzer/lab2/lab2.md

 ## Task 1: Launch the Cloud Shell and Generate SSH Keys

 In this lab and subsequent ones, we can utilize the cloud shell to access the various compute instances.
-While this can be accomplished in multiple ways, one of the easiest is to use the **Cloud Shell** embedded in the OCI Console.
-This functionality is only available in the **HOME** region of your account.
+While this can be accomplished in multiple ways, one of the easiest is to use the **Cloud Shell** embedded in the OCI Console. **Cloud Shell** is available in every region, but **Cloud Shell** Private Networking is only available in your **HOME** region.

 Let's begin.